zynksoftware/Zynk-Workflow/docs/_documentation/Magento-V1-Connector/Downloading-Orders-from-Magento.md

 ### Download All
 _Required_
-Set to true to download all records (which match the filter if one is specified), or false to download only new/modified orders.
+Set to true to download all records (which match the filter if one is specified - including start date), or false to download only new/modified orders.

 ### Download From
 _Optional_